 These pins have blunt ends – very useful for knit fabrics and stretchy fabrics – these would not cause snags.

-6. Short pins / Applique pins
+6. Short pins / Applique pins/Sequin pins

 7.Upholstery tacks/T pins/ Tidy pins/bed skirt pins/Twist pins

-Uphosltery tacks are pins with a round head.
-The T-pins, Tidy pins have a long horizontal head.
-They are used to hold things down like a pushpin.
 Twist pins are also used the same way but they are twisted to pin – so not as easy to take it out.
+They have a corkscrew shaft.

-8.Safety Pins
+8.Safety Pins & Diaper pins

-10 Button pin
+10. Button pin

-This is a safety pin with a curve – it is used to hold down buttons temporarily.
+This is a safety pin with a curve – it is used to hold down buttons temporarily

 All I ever wanted was a pin!
 But now I have got all these different types of pins I am raring to use them in my projects.